spesmit/hotspotter/README.md

 - 2: run 'mongod'  in a new console to start up your mongo database
 - Finally: run 'node server' in a new console to start up the application

-Now travel to localhost:8080 in your browsers
+Now travel to localhost:8080 in your browser